How to Add Subtitles in Filmora (2026): Auto-Caption + SRT Workflow

 What languages does Filmora's Speech-to-Text support?

 Filmora's STT is built English-first, with selective support for other major languages.
-Cantonese, Hokkien, mixed-language content, and many smaller-population languages either aren't supported or produce captions that need heavy manual correction.
+Many less-resourced languages and mixed-language content either aren't supported or produce captions that need heavy manual correction.
 Check Filmora's published documentation for the current supported-language list.

 Can I import an SRT file into Filmora?